SteveMacenski/slam_toolbox-release/README.md

 `stack_size_to_use` - The number of bytes to reset the stack size to, to enable serialization/deserialization of files.
 A liberal default is 40000000, but less is fine.

 `minimum_travel_distance` - Minimum distance of travel before processing a new scan

+`localization_on_configure` - Set to true to set the localization mode to localization during node on_configure transition.
+Set to false to set the localization mode to mapping instead.
+Only applies to `map_and_localization_slam_toolbox` node.

 ## Matcher Params